HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

 If you are using a kubernetes cluster with more than one node you cannot use a local storage and the example must be changed accordingly.

+**NOTE**  In order to persist data with Redis you must also provide an existing PersistentVolumeClaim and its associated parameters,  you can find more info [here](https://github.com/bitnami/charts/tree/master/bitnami/redis/)

-## Deleting Helm releases when persistent volumes are enable for kafka, zookeeper or couchdb
+## Deleting Helm releases when persistent volumes are enable for kafka, zookeeper, redis or couchdb

 Deleting the Helm release does not delete the persistent volume claims (PVC) that were created by the dependencies packages in the SD Helm chart.
 This behavior allows you to deploy the chart again with the same release name and keep your kafka, zookeeper and couchdb data.
 However, if you want to erase everything, you must delete the persistent volume claims manually.
 In order to delete every PVC you must issue the following commands:

     kubectl delete pvc data-kafka-service-0
     kubectl delete pvc data-zookeeper-service-0
     kubectl delete pvc database-storage-sd-helm-couchdb-0

+**NOTE**  In order to persist data with Redis you must also provide an existing PersistentVolumeClaim and its associated parameters, deleting the PVC depends on the name previously given to the PVC, you can find more info [here](https://github.com/bitnami/charts/tree/master/bitnami/redis/)

 Once the PVCs are deleted you can also delete the Persistent Volumes created using the following command: